Kishor-04/MERN-JourneySphere-ATravelAcencyWebsite/README.md

 Features
-Authentication
+1.Authentication
 Login: Users can securely log into their accounts using their email and password.
 Signup: Users can create new accounts by providing their name, email, and password.

-User Experience
+2.User Experience
 Fully responsive design using Tailwind CSS.
 Modern and attractive UI with blur effects and themed components.

-Token Management
+3.Token Management
 JWT-based authentication for secure and efficient user sessions.
 Token stored in localStorage for persistent user login.

-Navigation
+4.Navigation
 Smooth navigation between Login, Signup, and Home pages using React Router.

-Error Handling
+5.Error Handling
 Informative alerts for missing or incorrect input fields.
 Display server-side error messages for failed requests.

 Future Enhancements
-Implement password reset functionality.
+1.Implement password reset functionality.
-Add social media login options (e.g., Google, Facebook).
+2.Add social media login options (e.g., Google, Facebook).
-Enhance security with CAPTCHA and multi-factor authentication.
+3.Enhance security with CAPTCHA and multi-factor authentication.
-Integrate a dashboard for logged-in users to manage their profiles.
+4.Integrate a dashboard for logged-in users to manage their profiles.